 Believe it or not, we were somewhat underwhelmed with the exterior of the building.
 The Nativity Facade, which was the only section of the church completed while Gaudí was alive, is very cluttered and starting to show it’s age.
 The newly completed Passion Facade seems much cleaner, and completed in what appears to be a much more modern style (which appealed to us).
 The size of the building was not as impressive as we had expected, but I have no doubt that after completion, when capped by the 558-foot Jesus Christ tower, the size of the building will be spectacular.
 Right now, the tallest tower is 394 feet.

 After walking through the door at the Passion Facade we knew we were entering somewhere special.
 Gaudí used nature to inspire his architecture, which is clear in Sagrada Família.
 The columns used to support the building show a strong resemblance to tree trunks.
 They are not straight pillars, as you would see in a more traditional church, but curvy.
-Looking straight-up at the 148-ft high ceiling (about the same height at St. Peter’s in Rome), there are gorgeous patterns, as depicted in the picture of the nave above.
+Looking straight-up at the 148-ft high ceiling (about the same height at St. Peter’s in Rome), there are gorgeous patterns, as depicted in the picture of the nave above and like at ceiling installation Greenwich.

 We actually decided to forego the rental of an audio guide (another €4), because we sometimes believe they distract from the experience.
 Instead, we used a self-guided tour included in Rick Steves‘ Spain guidebook.
 Written tours allow you to set your own pace, and not worry about listening and experiencing the space at the same time.
 We learned just enough to appreciate the history and significance of the place, but not too much to distract us from developing our own impressions and memories.